 The RiverWalk Resort is the perfect place to set up your remote office for the week.
 The hotel offers high-speed internet throughout the resort so you can sit back and Zoom all day long from your suite to the hotel lobby to the pool (although, we don’t recommend taking your computer to the pool area).
 Suites vary in size from studios all the way up to three-bedrooms.
 No matter what size or style suite you book, there is plenty of counter or table space to work.
 If you need a dedicated office space where you can close the door while the kids play, book one of the executive or penthouse suites.

-Despite the pandemic, the RiverWalk Resort is operating close to normal as possible while ensuring the safety of their guests, so that means you can enjoy many of the resort’s luxurious amenities, like the outdoor heated pool and hot tub, the ice skating rink, game room, and boutique fitness center.
+Despite the pandemic, the RiverWalk Resort is operating close to normal as possible while ensuring the safety of their guests, so that means you can enjoy many of the resort’s luxurious amenities, like the outdoor heated pool and hot tub, game room, and boutique fitness center.
 Loon Mountain and Cannon Mountain are set to open in December depending on the weather and snowmaking and there’s plenty of other winter activities available nearby, such as cross country skiing, snowshoeing, hiking, and even dog sledding!
 Ice Castles is set to open after Christmas, weather pending.
 During the warmer months, there’s family-friendly attractions such as Whale’s Tale Waterpark, Clark’s Trading Post, and Alpine Adventures.

 Have we mentioned how great the food is in the Lincoln/North Woodstock area?
 All your favorite (or soon to be favorite) restaurants, breweries, and wineries are open for dining and/or takeout.
 Seven Birches Winery, located in the heart of the RiverWalk Resort, is still pouring all their handcrafted wines in the wine tasting room.
 For a delicious pint of beer, head over to One Love Brewery or the Woodstock Inn Brewery.
 And, of course, if you’re short of time between meetings, you can always order takeout at the RiverWalk Resort’s in-house Italian Restaurant, La Vista or make your own lunch in your in room kitchen.